virgesmith/neworder/docs/examples/people.md

 # Population Microsimulation

+## Overview

 In this example, the input data is a csv file containing a microsynthesised 2011 population of Newcastle generated from UK census data, by age, gender and ethnicity.
-The transitions modelled are: ageing, births, deaths and migrations.
+The transitions modelled are: ageing, births, deaths and migrations, over a period of 40 years to 2051.

-Ageing simply increments individual's ages according to the timestep.

-Births, deaths and migrations are are modelled using Monte-Carlo sampling (modelling a Poisson process) of distributions parameterised by age, sex and ethnicity-specific fertility, mortality and migration rates respectively, which are drawn from the NewETHPOP[[1]](#references) project.
+Births, deaths and migrations are are modelled using Monte-Carlo sampling (modelling a Poisson process) of distributions parameterised by age, sex and ethnicity-specific fertility, mortality and migration rates respectively, which are drawn from the NewETHPOP[[1]](#references.md) project.

 For the fertility model newborns simply inherit their mother's location and ethnicity, are born aged zero, and have a randomly selected gender (even probability).
 The migration model is an 'in-out' model, i.e. it is not a full origin-destination model.
 Flows are either inward from 'elsewhere' or outward to 'elsewhere'.